-If a correction you report in column 4 includes both underreported and overreported amounts (see the instructions for line 18), give us details for each error on line 20.
+If a correction you report in column 4 includes both underreported and overreported amounts (see the instructions for line 21), give us details for each error on line 23.

-Because special circumstances apply for lines 11 through 14 and 16, read the instructions for each line carefully before entering amounts in the columns.
+Because special circumstances apply for lines 11a through 15 and 17 through 18d, read the instructions for each line carefully before entering amounts in the columns.

-If you previously adjusted or amended Form 944 using Form 941c, Form 944-X, Form 843, an "amended" Form CAUTION 944, by filing a "supplemental" Form 944, or because of an IRS examination change, show amounts in column 2 that include those previously reported corrections.
+If you previously adjusted or amended Form 944 by using Form 941c, Form 944-X, Form 843, an "amended" CAUTION Form 944, a "supplemental" Form 944, or because of an IRS examination change, show amounts in column 2 that include those previously reported corrections.